Kathleen Odenthal is a freelance writer from the NYC area. She has a passion for politics and political movements.

 Since his election, much has transpired.
 Hate crimes have skyrocketed.
 Minorities fear for their safety and security.
 Hate groups such as the KKK have come out of the shadows to show their support for the country's new leader.
 This cannot be ignored.
 Even if Trump says that he doesn't support the actions of these people, he cannot deny that his own actions are what encouraged these events.
 He ran a campaign of hate, and now we are a nation more divided than ever.

 During his transition, he has appointed questionable cabinet members.
-Steve Bannon, known white supremacist, is now his Chief of Staff.
-Jeff Sessions, who has a record of racism and bigotry, is going to be our Attorney General.
-Betsy DeVos, billionaire and top donor to the Trump campaign and firm believer in the dismantling of public education, will now be Education Secretary.
-And then of course there is Mike Pence, who strongly believes that the LGBQT community deserves no freedoms in this country.
+Steve Bannon, known white supremacist, was his Chief of Staff.
+Jeff Sessions, who has a record of racism and bigotry, was our Attorney General.
+Betsy DeVos, billionaire and top donor to the Trump campaign and firm believer in the dismantling of public education, is our Education Secretary.
+And then of course there is Mike Pence, who strongly believes that the LGBQT community deserve no freedom in this country.

 Oh, and since he won the election, Trump has already said that he has no intentions of imprisoning Hillary Clinton.
 He said that the famous wall he wanted to build may be more like a fence.
 He also said that he doesn't intend to repeal Obamacare, but rather, he will amend it.